As an Amazon Associate, we earn from qualifying purchases at no extra cost to you

 Replacement French Wire hooks are also easily replaced.

-Chrysmela claim to be the most secure earring backs ever, although they are a pricier choice.
+Chrysmela claims to be the most secure earring backs ever, although they are a pricier choice.
 Well worth it, though, to keep a pair of beloved earrings secure.

-We hope this has taken some of the mystery and confusion out of the subject of Earring Backs and you are clear on what to replace your lost earring back with next time.
+We hope this has taken some of the confusion out of the subject of Earring Backs and you are clear on what to replace a lost earring back with next time it happens.